Portishead (band): Style and influences

 Portishead's music was influenced by a wide range of singers and composers.
 New York hip-hop producers inspired them deeply for their ability to take "a sample from Shostakovich and have a big orchestral thing", and then taking "a horn riff from Fred Wesley or Miles Davis".
-Barrow and Utley were also inspired by Barry Gray and his orchestra and the music they recorded for sci-fi tv programs like Thunderbirds, Stingray, Captain Scarlet.
+Barrow and Utley were also inspired by Barry Gray and his orchestra and the music they recorded for sci-fi TV programs like Thunderbirds, Stingray, and Captain Scarlet.
 1960s and 70s soundtracks were another reference point because "there is emotion, and it's not hidden".
 Gibbons's voice has been compared to singer Billie Holiday's voice.
 Utley has mentioned the spaghetti western guitar music composed by Ennio Morricone as a big influence; he said that "[Morricone's] The Good, the Bad and the Ugly is the sort of soundtrack that I love".
 For their third album, the Guardian noted that the band "sounded unmistakably like themselves but also different" with a rockier version of their style with more guitars and more drums, as "haunted by the angry post-punk of Joy Division and Siouxsie and the Banshees".